Albert K. Dawson: Film work

 Various segments from Dawson's war footage have been found by authors Ron van Dopperen and Cooper C. Graham while researching their book American Cinematographers in the Great War, 1914-1918.

 While following the Austro-Hungarian army at the Eastern Front in the summer of 1915, Dawson produced this motion picture report on the Russian trench system that has partly been retrieved by the authors at the nitrate film vaults of the Library of Congress.

-During his stay in Berlin, Dawson made still and moving pictures of Sir Roger Casement, the famous Irish nationalist who at the time was involved in raising a revolt in Ireland against the British.
+During his stay in Berlin, Dawson made still and moving pictures of Roger Casement, the famous Irish nationalist who at the time was involved in raising a revolt in Ireland against the British.
 Dawson's film was located by the authors in 2016 in the collection of the Library of Congress.
 These historical scenes taken by Dawson in Berlin in 1915 can be viewed here.
 The films are the only extant footage showing Roger Casement.

 Dawson's film work during World War I featured in the documentary Mobilizing Movies!
 The U.S. Signal Corps Goes to War, 1917-1919.